Skip to content

 • key_name - (Optional) The key name to use for the instance.

 • monitoring - (Optional) The monitoring option for the instance.
-See Monitoring below for more details.
+The structure of this block is described below.

-• name - (Optional, Conflicts with name_prefix) The name of the launch template.
+• name - (Optional) The name of the launch template.
 If you leave this blank, Terraform will auto-generate a unique name.
+Constraints: Conflicts with name_prefix

-• name_prefix - (Optional, Conflicts with name) Creates a unique name beginning with the specified prefix.
+• name_prefix - (Optional) Creates a unique name beginning with the specified prefix.
+Constraints: Conflicts with name

 • network_interfaces - (Optional) Customize network interfaces to be attached at instance boot time.
-See Network Interfaces below for more details.
+The structure of this block is described below.

 • placement - (Optional) The placement of the instance.
-See Placement below for more details.
+The structure of this block is described below.

 • tag_specifications - (Optional) The tags to apply to the resources during launch.
-See Tag Specifications below for more details.
+The structure of this block is described below.

-• tags - (Optional) A map of tags to assign to the launch template.
-If configured with a provider default_tags configuration block present, tags with matching keys will overwrite those defined at the provider-level.
+• tags - (Optional) Map of tags to assign to the launch template.
+If a provider default_tags configuration block is used, tags with matching keys will overwrite those defined at the provider level.

-• update_default_version - (Optional, Conflicts with default_version) Whether to update default version each update.
+• update_default_version - (Optional) Whether to update default version each update.

 • user_data - (Optional) The base64-encoded user data to provide when launching the instance.
 The text length must not exceed 16 KB.

-• vpc_security_group_ids - (Optional) A list of security group IDs to associate with.
+• vpc_security_group_ids - (Optional) List of security group IDs to associate with.

 To find out more information for an existing image to override the configuration, such as device_name, use the EC2 API.